Sudhansh1234/CraftAI/VERCEL_DEPLOYMENT.md

 Vercel will automatically:
 - Build your React frontend from `client/` directory
-- Deploy your Express backend as serverless functions
+- Deploy your Express backend as serverless functions via `api/index.ts`
-- Route `/api/*` requests to your backend
+- Route `/api/*` requests to your backend serverless function
 - Serve static files from your frontend build

+#### **Serverless Function Setup**
+The project includes a proper Vercel serverless function setup:
+- `api/index.ts` - Entry point for all API routes
+- Uses `serverless-http` to wrap the Express app
+- Configured with 60-second timeout for AI operations
+- All API routes are automatically routed through this function

 ### **5. Custom Domain (Optional)**
 1. Go to Project Settings → Domains